Adobe-Marketing-Cloud/acp-sdks/.github/ISSUE_TEMPLATE/issue_template.md

 **ACP Extension version used:**

-*version goes here (list all the extension versions if using multiple)*
+The version(s) you are using will go here.
+Please list all the extension versions if using multiple.

 - iOS: Find these in the Podfile.lock file generated for your application
 - Android: Run the following command with gradle: *./gradlew :app:dependencyInsight* and extract the com.adobe.marketing.mobile extension versions